SciresM/hactool/README.md

 Case shouldn't matter, nor should whitespace.

-In addition, if -k/--keyset is not set, hactool will check for the presence of a keyset file in $HOME/.switch/prod.keys (or $HOME/.switch/dev.keys if -d/--dev is set).
+In addition, if -k/--keyset is not set, hactool will check for the presence of a keyset file in `$HOME/.switch/prod.keys` (or `$HOME/.switch/dev.keys` if -d/--dev is set).
 If present, this file will automatically be loaded.

+By default, it will report `Failed to match key` warnings for any **extra** keys found in those files.
+If you do not want to see this output, you may use the `disablekeywarns` option flag.

 ## Licensing